INTERVIEW! Angad Bedi: I Want Karan Johar To Direct Me In A Film

 Q. How has fatherhood changed your life?

 A. It has definitely changed me for the better.
 Not just professionally but personally as well.
-It's made more more empathetic as a human being.
+It's made me more empathetic as a human being.
 It made me realize that there are responsibilities upon you which you have to face and they are the good ones.
-Now, I have realized that the more time I spend with my daughter and wife and then when I go to work, it transcends into a lot of other things.
+Now, I have realized that the more time I spend with my daughter and wife and then when I go to work; it transcends into a lot of other things.
 It makes me more vulnerable and humane and understand life in a different way.
 It's all for the good.

 It's like before you were a little selfish in your life and there's nothing wrong with that.
 But now, you start to live your life for your baby, wife and your parents who are aged.
-Before, our parents were living their lives for us, now I am living my life for my parents and child.
+Before our parents were living their lives for us, now I am living my life for my parents and child.
 So, it's a great progression and I think everyone goes through that.

 Q. We all evolve as human beings.
 Is there any event or anything which happened in your life, which you now think you could have handled better?

 A. I don't live in regrets.
-Whatever I do, I always have a closure for a lot of things.
+Whatever I do, I always have closure for a lot of things.
 You are put through phases by the power of the universe in a very correct way.
-A change is an inevitable one and sometimes the change is for the benefit of the human being.
+A change is inevitable and sometimes the change benefits the human being.
 If I look back, I have also been dropped out of films which I had signed and had even been replaced after doing workshops.
-If I have to sit and think about myself as person, then it would be when I cut my hair despite being a Sikh, hurt my father when I had a baby and lot of other things.
+If I have to sit and think about myself as a person, then it would be when I cut my hair despite being a Sikh, hurt my father when I had a baby and a lot of other things.

 Whatever I have done, is for a higher purpose and that has made me a better actor, my sporting ability which I valued have transcended here in giving me that fighting spirit to get up and move on.
 Whatever I thought of as my misgivings are now my learnings in hindsight.
 Life is a progression.
 You have to make mistakes to learn the correct thing.